biberlabs/go-resources/README.md

   - [The Way To Go](http://www.amazon.com/Way-Go-Thorough-Introduction-Programming/dp/1469769166) (628 pages, March 2012) - A Thorough Introduction To The Go Programming Language.
 (Author: Ivo Balbaert)

 ## Other Goodies
+ - [Golang Official Wiki](https://github.com/golang/go/wiki) - Official go wiki, a collection of information about the Go Programming Language on Github.
  - [Awesome Go](https://github.com/avelino/awesome-go) - A curated list of awesome Go frameworks, libraries and software by [Thiago Avelino](https://github.com/avelino)
  - [Go by Example](https://gobyexample.com/) - Hands-on introduction to Go using annotated example programs by [Mark McGranaghan](https://twitter.com/mmcgrana)
  - [Go Cheat Sheet](https://github.com/a8m/go-lang-cheat-sheet) - An overview of Go syntax and features by [Ariel Mashraki](https://github.com/a8m).